RaspAP/raspap-webgui/BACKERS.md

 ## OpenCollective
 Navisense GmbH - $500
-Wechaty - $20
+Wechaty - "RaspAP is awesome!" -$20
 Pheppy -  $10
-Mark H - $10
+Mark H - "I've used this project for some time, great in combi with a Sixfab LTE HAT." -$10
 Phil K - $10
 T.Paul L - $5
 Wouter D - $20
-Andy N - $20
+Andy N - "This is a great solution with a very responsive lead.
+Thanks for all your hard work." -$20
 Paul B - $20

 ## PayPal
 Ray E - "This project is awesome and just works; saved me and my client tons of work.
-Thank you!" - $20
+Thank you!" -$20
 Erin C - "Just got Raspap up and running, looks very cool, thanks!" -$20 CAD
 Ralf J - "Thanks for RaspAP including OpenVPN.
 It was a big help for me." -€15
 Felipe C - "Thanks for the good work on RaspAP!" -$6